cfisch3r/cfisch3r.github.io/_posts/2024-04-27-developers-guide-to-software-estimation-the-basics.md

 There are always circumstances that restrict how you develop a solution, and therefore have an impact on the effort, even when you start a greenfield project.
 Technology portfolios and development and build processes are determined by **technical constraints**. **Organizational constraints** affect communication paths, handovers and decision-making processes. **Regulatory constraints** can have you preparing and studying a lot of documents.
 It takes some time to research all constraints, especially if it is my first time in this specific environment, but it prevents me from being caught off guard later.

 ### Assumptions
-Forecasts are always based on assumptions, which are volatile by nature.
-You have to make assumptions about interfaces, business models, delivery times.
+Forecasts are always based on assumptions, for example about interfaces, business models, delivery times.
 In case these assumptions are wrong, the whole forecast can be rendered obsolete.
 In order to ensure stakeholders can check their validity and see that the forecast may not work out, I summarize them in an overview and **make these hypotheses transparent** for them.

 ### Exclusions and Risks
 As a result of my investigation of the previous aspects of estimation subject, there are **requirements that present risks or have to be excluded due to high uncertainties**.
 This information should be shared with stakeholders so that disappointments can be avoided and risk associated with the forecast can be understood.
 Furthermore, this is a call for them to manage these risks.

-Altogether this is summarized in my second advise.
+Altogether this is summarized in my second advice.

 {% include admonition.html type="tip" title="Estimation Tip #2" body="Gather all information about the estimation subject, including assumptions, constraints and risks, and let stakeholders confirm them." %}